sceckert/Data-and-Culture-Fall-2024/_week5/in-class-exercise.md

 Then click "Load".

-Then click "Map" and then "New Layer" in the right hand menu.
+You should see a little pane with all your datafields.
+Give your project a title.
+Then in the upper menu, click "Map" and then "New Layer" in the right hand menu.

-In Places, select "Coordinates".
+In Places, select "Coordinates" (This is drawing on a field of loose coordinates for the place locations of various re-printings).
 Check the box to size points by number of counts.
 Then click Add layer.

 On the very bottom of the screen, click the "Timeline" button.

 Try dragging and selecting different parts of the timeline.
+Try hovering over points (and maybe consulting the original datasource for the information)

-What patterns do we notice?
+Talk with your partner: What patterns do we notice?